arabellaknowles/bank-techtest/README.md

 13/01/2012 || 2000.00 || || 3000.00
 10/01/2012 || 1000.00 || || 1000.00

+## Technologies used
+- RSpec for testing
+- Simplecov and rubocop for code quality checks

 ### Planning
 - Method to withdraw from balance: @balance -= withdrawal_amount
 - Method to deposit: @balance += deposit_amount
 - Method that returns today's date
 - Method to add the action, date, credit/debit amount, balance to the file
 - Storing this in a file not a database: CSV (comma separated format)